"Eraser button"?Focused ideas can help big tech reins - ExBulletin

 Senator Edward Marquee (D-Mass.)
 And Richard Blumenthal (D-Conn.)
 Have proposed two bills to address the protection of children online.They say they are increasingly listening to teenagers who overdose opioids obtained online and committed suicide when depression and self-loathing were spread by social media.

-Among Haugens’ many criticisms of Facebook, her disclosure of an internal survey showing that the use of Instagram’s photo-sharing app appears to be harmful to some teens has been released to the general public.
-It seems to have been the most sympathetic.
+Her disclosure of an internal survey showing that the use of Instagram’s photo-sharing app is harming some teens as Haugen blames Facebook resonates with the general public.
+It seems.

 European Union privacy and competition regulators are far more aggressive than US regulators in connecting technology giants.
 They have fined several companies billions of dollars and have recently adopted radical new rules.
 The UK established new regulators for Facebook and Google this spring.